gbif/occurrence/occurrence-cli/README.md

-interpreted-processor | create/updates the interpreted occurrence records parse-dataset | send a message to (re)parse a dataset (starting from the verbatim-processor) registry-change-listener | update the occurrence table when a dataset or organization changes country (via mapreduce) update-occurrence-index | inserts/updates occurrence records into the Solr Index verbatim-processor | create/updates the verbatim occurrence records sync-occurrence-registry | Synchronize the entire Occurrence table with the registry (via mapreduce)
+interpreted-processor | create/updates the interpreted occurrence records parse-dataset | send a message to (re)parse a dataset (starting from the verbatim-processor) registry-change-listener | update the occurrence table when a dataset or organization changes country (via mapreduce) verbatim-processor | create/updates the verbatim occurrence records sync-occurrence-registry | Synchronize the entire Occurrence table with the registry (via mapreduce)